bolt/docs/source/contenttypes-and-records.md

 of content are called **Contenttypes** in Bolt, and you can add as many different contenttypes as you need.

 Each contenttype is defined by a couple of fixed, required **Fields** that are used internally, but otherwise you're free to define how the content in a Contenttype is structured.
 For instance, in an 'event', you'll need a date on which the event takes place.
 For a 'book review', you'll need an author and publisher of the book.
-Other commonly used fields are 'title', 'introduction' or maybe an 'image'.
-Some of the Fields are Fixed, which means that every contenttype has them.
-For example, every contenttype has a Field for 'id', 'slug', 'date_created' and 'user'.
+Other commonly used fields are `title`, `introduction` or maybe an `image`.
+Some of the Fields are fixed, which means that every contenttype has them.
+For example, every contenttype has a Field for `id`, `slug`, `date_created` and `ownerid`.
 Below we'll describe how to define the Contenttypes and the Fields that you can use to store the desired information in them.

-<p class="tip"><strong>Tip:</strong> The 'slug' is a special value, that's used in
+<p class="tip"><strong>Tip:</strong> The <code>slug</code> is a special value,
-the generation of the URL at which a page will be available on the website.
+that's used in the generation of the URL at which a page will be available on the website.
 It usually contains a  variant of the title, that's been made suitable for indexing by search engines.
 Ideally, it is both semantical and human readable.
 For example, if you have a page named "About our company", a good slug would be <code>about-our-company</code>.</p>

 All of the content on your website is part of one specific Contenttype, which automatically defines which fields that piece of content has, which in turn